Avalanche buries at least 3 skiers near Anchorage, Alaska officials say

 Colorado experiences the most avalanche deaths, with 325 people killed since 1950.
 Alaska ranks second, with 172 deaths in that time period, according to the center.

+Prior to this week’s accident, 15 people had been killed across the U.S. by avalanches this winter.
+Among them were 10 backcountry skiers and snowboarders, four people on snow machines and a ski patroller, according to the Colorado Avalanche Information Center.

+The most recent was last Friday in Washington state, where three snowmobilers were caught in a slide that buried and killed one person and injured a second in the Harts Pass area.
 One person was killed in an avalanche in central Colorado on Feb.
 22. Authorities in Grand County responded to what they described as a skier-triggered avalanche in a steep area known as “The Fingers” above Berthoud Pass.
-It was the second reported avalanche in the county that day.

-That avalanche death was the third in Colorado this winter and the second fatality in less than a week in that state, according to the Colorado Avalanche Information Center.
-A Crested Butte snowboarder was killed Feb.
-20 in a slide west of Silverton.

 Elsewhere, three people died in avalanches Feb.
 17 — one person near Lake Tahoe and two backcountry skiers in Oregon’s Cascade Mountains.
 On Feb.
 8, a well-known outdoor guide was caught in an avalanche in Utah and was killed.

-Associated Press writers Becky Bohrer in Juneau and Matthew Brown in Missoula, Montana, contributed to this report.
+Associated Press writers Becky Bohrer in Juneau and Matthew Brown in Billings, Montana, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.